Palisades Interstate Parkway: New Jersey

 The Palisades Interstate Parkway begins at the George Washington Bridge (GWB) in Fort Lee, New Jersey.
 Passengers from the upper level of the GWB can directly access the PIP northbound, while passengers from the lower level of the bridge must travel through GWB Plaza on US 9W before getting on the parkway.
-Passengers traveling northbound on the New Jersey Turnpike (I-95) must be in local lanes to directly get on the PIP.
+Passengers traveling northbound on the New Jersey Turnpike (I-95) must be in local lanes to directly get on the PIP or be forced to get off the last exit in Fort Lee before the GWB.
 Once the PIP leaves the GWB, it proceeds north along the New Jersey Palisades, past the Englewood Cliffs Service Area.
 Unlike service areas further north along the parkway, there are two in Englewood, one for northbound drivers and one for southbound drivers.
 The others are in the center median shared by drivers going in both directions.
 There are also three different scenic lookout points over the Palisades near the northern tip of the island of Manhattan at the Harlem River.
 After this, the PIP parallels US 9W and the Hudson River for its entire run in New Jersey.
 The PIP leaves New Jersey into New York in the borough of Rockleigh.

 The entire New Jersey portion of the Palisades Interstate Parkway is within Bergen County.
 It is designated as a state scenic byway known as the Palisades Scenic Byway.
 The PIP, the New Jersey Turnpike, Interstate 278, and Interstate 676 are the only highways that use sequential exit numbering in New Jersey; all others in the state are based on mileage, except for the Atlantic City–Brigantine Connector in Atlantic City, which uses lettered exits (no numerals).